bhasevambit/k8s_cluster_for_datadog_monitoring/README.md

-# Training of Kubernetes and Monitoring as Code
+# Training of Kubernetes and DataDog Monitoring

-This Repository is practice for Kubernetes and DataDog Monitoring as Code.
+This Repository is practice for Kubernetes and DataDog Monitoring.

 ## USAGE